syntheticminds/raspberrysky/README.md

 * Mini to standard USB cable

 ## Installation
-These instructions are for a fresh Rasbian Lite image.
+These instructions are for a fresh Rasbian Lite image with SSH and WiFi enabled.
 Dip in where you need to.

     $ sudo apt-get update
     $ sudo apt-get dist-upgrade

-### Set up WiFi

-    $ sudo nano /etc/wpa_supplicant/wpa_supplicant.conf

-Add the following lines to the file:

-    network={
-        ssid="Access Point Name"
-        psk="access_point_password"
-    }

 #### Disable wireless power saving

     $ sudo nano /etc/network/interfaces

 Add the line `wireless-power off` to the end of the file.